k2s09/blogwebsitev1/content/post/cool-quotes.md

 *You don’t reach a state of mastery when you know everything.
 You reach it when you’ve absorbed the knowledge so deeply that it becomes a part of you.*

+*“We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of light” – Plato*

 ## Relationships

 *Ignore the hole, keep your eyes on the goal.*